Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Results

 \paragraph{Fine-Tuning}

-For the real-world fine-tuning experiment, we selected the three best pretrained models for LrcSSMs and CT-RNNs and deployed them on the autonomous vehicle.
-A human operator monitored the car during the experiment and intervened as soon as a significant deviation from the track was observed, maneuvering the car back to a point where the camera has last had clear visibility of the line.
+For the real-world fine-tuning experiment, we selected the three best pretrained models for LrcSSMs and CT-RNNs to deploy on the autonomous vehicle.
+A human operator monitored the car during the experiment and intervened as soon as a significant deviation from the track was observed, maneuvering the car back to a point with a clear camera view of the line.

-Figure \ref{fig:linetracking_boxplots} right shows the cumulative rewards achieve by the models after fine-tuning and figure \ref{fig:diff_models} shows the cumulative rewards over 10 laps aggregated per model.
-Surprisingly, we witnessed an immediate improvement in the first lap, hinting at an instantaneous effect of the fine-tuning.
-From there, the models' performance seemed to stagnate at first, followed by a significant reduction in standard deviation over the course of the fine-tuning.

-As an example of the effectiveness of RTRRL on the real-world task, figure \ref{fig:lrc_laps} shows the trajectories of one of the LrcSSM policies.
-While the policy initially fails to follow the line (in the lower left of the figure), it eventually follows it in successive laps.
-Further laps also show reduced oscillations around the target line.
+Figure \ref{fig:linetracking_boxplots} right shows the cumulative rewards achieved by the CT-RNN and LrcSSM models after fine-tuning, and Figure \ref{fig:diff_models} shows the cumulative rewards over 10 laps aggregated per model.
+Most models showed an initial decrease in reward, which we attribute to the critic being randomly initialized, but then improved their performance to levels above those of the initial policy.
+Showcasing the effectiveness of RTRRL on the real-world task, Figure \ref{fig:finetune_laps_lrc} in the appendix shows the trajectories of an LrcSSM policy.
+While it initially fails to follow the line (lower-left of the figure), it eventually does so in successive laps.
+Further laps additionally show reduced oscillations around the target line.